 In the novel, the ape society is technologically comparable to the 1950s or 1960s, with cities, automobiles, televisions, etc., technology left over from the planet's human population.
 However, the budget could not accommodate the setting, so a more primitive depiction of ape society was used.

 The final scene with Taylor coming across the Statue of Liberty was suggested by Rod Serling.
 According to rumor, Pierre Boulle was greatly upset by this ending, but later warmed to it, preferring this new ending over the very different ending he had written.
-The skeletal remains of the torch appear as "set decoration" in the final episode of Lost in Space: Junkyard of Space.
+The skeletal remains of the torch appear as "set decoration" in the final episode of Lost in Space: Junkyard in Space (1968).

 The filming location of the classic final scene has been erroneously thought to be Cabo San Lucas, Mexico, but is in fact Malibu, California.
 For die-hard fans who want to visit the true location, it is a secluded cove on the far eastern end of Westward Beach, between Zuma Beach and Point Dume.
 Ignore the wide curving beach by the car park and clamber over the rocks to the east until you get to the quiet, often deserted, little beach surrounded by cliffs.
 (The Statue of Liberty was an optical effect skillfully achieved with a matte painting blended into a still existing rock structure.)

-When Cornelius and Zira are showing Taylor the map of the Forbidden Zone, you can see the coastlines on the map strongly resemble the current New York, New Jersey and Connecticut shorelines (once you take into consideration the 2000 years of a post-nuclear apocalyptic worlds dramatic land mass shift).
-Although the Hudson and East Rivers are gone, you can clearly identify on their map Long Island, Long Island Sound, Lower NY Bay, Staten Island & the Atlantic Ocean.
+When Cornelius and Zira are showing Taylor the map of the Forbidden Zone, you can see that the coastlines on the map strongly resemble the current New York, New Jersey and Connecticut shorelines (once you take into consideration the 2000 years of a post-nuclear apocalyptic world's dramatic land mass shift).
+Although the Hudson and East rivers are gone, you can clearly identify on their map Long Island, Long Island Sound, Lower New York Bay, Staten Island and the Atlantic Ocean.